Ken Williams (game developer): Recent years

+Microsoft currently owns the Sierra brand and its intellectual property, following the acquisition of Activision Blizzard in 2023.

 After a spell of being inactive in the computer game industry, in 2022, it was reported that he was currently working with his wife Roberta on a new VR and flatscreen version of Colossal Cave 3D Adventure, a redux of the text-adventure title from 1977.
-Prior to this, he had focused on writing and managing a Web site construction tool called Talkspot, which aims to redefine how small businesses communicate with their customers on the Internet.
+Prior to this, he had focused on writing and managing a Web site construction tool called Talkspot, which aimed to redefine how small businesses communicated with their customers on the Internet.
 He has published three books on boating, talking about his worldwide cruising along with his wife Roberta on their 68-foot Nordhavn trawler.
 In addition, he publishes a blog about cruising, Ken's Blog, and his years at Sierra, Sierra Gamers.
 His memoir, Not All Fairy Tales Have Happy Endings: The Rise and Fall of Sierra On-Line, was released on July 24, 2020.

-In June 2021, Williams has announced he and Roberta have been working on the game The Secret, in collaboration with artist Marcus Maximus Mera.
+In June 2021, Williams announced that he and Roberta had been working on the game The Secret, in collaboration with artist Marcus Maximus Mera.

 Depictions

 Williams's trademarks have been his mustache and hair.
 His appearance has inspired Sierra's designers for some sprites, honoring Williams with cameo appearances in some games.
-One of these "incarnations" is the chief Keneewauwau of the Nontoonyt natives and Williams, the annoying joke teller (both appearing in Leisure Suit Larry games), as well as a whipper of "ScumSoft" in Space Quest III, and Kenny the Kid in Freddy Pharkas: Frontier Pharmacist.
+One of these "incarnations" is the chief Keneewauwau of the Nontoonyt natives and Williams, the annoying joke teller (both appearing in Leisure Suit Larry games), as well as a whipper in the "ScumSoft" company in Space Quest III, and Kenny the Kid in Freddy Pharkas: Frontier Pharmacist.

+As one of the producers of Diablo II at Blizzard North, the unique weapon "Kinemil's Awl" was an anagram of his name.